Akaalis-code/y_compendium/Y_bigdata/Y_databricks/y_databricks_theory.md

 CDC vs CDF
-	table_changes ( table_name, start_time [, end_time ] )
+	CDF is useful when only small fraction of data is changed in each batch table_changes ( table_name, start_time [, end_time ] )

 	If you run above method using select , it returns below cols along with tables cols